Zlati839/Slack/README.md

 Shows all of the available commands.

 ### /terrariabot-summon
-Displays a PNG image of a random boss from Terraria.
+Displays a PNG image of a random boss from Terraria or the mod of Terraria (Calamity).

 ### /terrariabot-fact
 Gets a random fact about Terraria.